NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/about.markdown

 permalink: /about/
 ---

-My name is Soren Ludwig.
+My name is Soren.
 I am also known as NoBugsOnlyFeatures, or OnlyFeatures.

 I'm a software engineer by day, and a lot more by night.
 I have a lot of hobbies, friends, and family that enrich my life.